frida/frida-website/_posts/2016-04-04-frida-7-1-released.markdown

 now lightning fast on both and no longer messes up the code-signing status on iOS.

+For those of you doing advanced instrumentation of Mac and iOS apps there's now also brand new API for dynamically creating your own Objective-C protocols at runtime.
+We already supported creating new classes and proxy objects, and with this new API you can do even more.

 So in closing, here's a summary of the changes:

 7.1.0: